Tactical athletes training in the field, illustrating consistent training over perfect programming

 At what point should I start caring more about programming quality?

 When you've established at least twelve to eighteen months of consistent training at a good baseline frequency, you're in a position to meaningfully benefit from better programming.
-Before that, the consistency investment returns more than the programming investment.
+That figure is a practical rule from coaching rather than a research finding, and the three conditions above are a better test than the calendar.
+Before you meet them, the consistency investment returns more than the programming investment.

 What's the minimum effective session when I can't complete the planned workout?